This is probably going to be one of the toughest posts I write and I am not entirely sure where it’s going to go, so bear with me.

 A big reason I never acknowledged this as an issue is because I’m a man.
 I say this with caution but generally speaking eating disorders are mainly seen as being conditions experienced by women.
 It’s not a manly thing to be dealing with, let alone a manly thing to admit.

-Things are improving and conversations are starting addressing this toxic dogma.
-It isn’t all gloomy.
-It is so vital that we release this stigma so that men can open up freely about this stuff without the fear of being outcasted, and seek help.
+Things are improving and conversations are starting addressing this toxic belief, but I think we need to speed this up a bit.
+It is so vital that we release this stigma so that men can open up freely about this stuff without the fear of being outcasted, and seek help for themselves.

 It became my identity and messed with my values, my social life and my entire outlook on life.
-I hardly recognise the person I was before this.
+I hardly recognise the person I had become.
+This eating disorder had totally absorbed me and robbed me of the person I was, the person my friends and family loved, the person I loved..

-I went from being someone I loved with a passion for life and an undying confidence to being sick, fearful and controlled by this disease.
+I went from being someone with a passion for life and an undying confidence, to being sick, fearful and controlled by this disease.

 Where am I today?
 Physically, I am better.
 Mentally?
 I have a lot of work to do.
 The voice is still screaming, telling me unwanted untruths about myself.